scohenpelletier1/git-project-scohenpelletier1/README.md

 createBlob tests
     Checks to see if the BLOB files are accurately being created in the objects directory when compression is off, with the right content inside of them.
 Then, it resets the objects directory and tests to see if the BLOB files are being created when compression is on.

+updateIndex tests
+    Updates the index and checks to see if it's accurately writing the correct information in the index file.